 **Total Energy Expenditure = The total amount of energy spent, on average, in a typical day.

-After a Bod Pod test and consultation with Lean Healthy Life, we give you a printout which will include your body composition information, as well as your estimated RMR & TEE because we think it’s important for you know how many calories you burn in a day in addition to your body composition percentages.
+After a Bod Pod test, we give you a printout which will include your body composition information, as well as your estimated RMR & TEE because we think it’s important for you know how many calories you burn in a day in addition to your body composition percentages.

 How does the BOD POD compare with other body composition assessment techniques?